rkuma183/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    CoreOS's Tectonic (<a target="_blank" href="https://twitter.com/TectonicStack/">@TectonicStack</a>)
    sets up <a target="_blank" href="https://github.com/coreos/flannel">
    Flannel </a> in the Kubernetes clusters it creates using the open source Tectonic Installer to drive the setup process. configures a IPv4 "layer 3" network fabric designed for Kubernetes. between multiple nodes in a cluster.
 Flannel is also widely used outside of Kubernetes.

-When deployed outside of Kubernetes, <strong>etcd</strong> (etc daemon) is always used as the datastore.
+   The response suggests several commands:

 1. Create your .kube folder:

    <pre>mkdir -p $HOME/.kube</pre>

-1. Copy in:
+1. Copy in a configuration file:

    <pre>sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config</pre>

-1. Make it owned by you:
+1. Make it owned by "501:20":

    <pre>sudo chown $(id -u):$(id -g) $HOME/.kube/config</pre>